department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/independent-living.md

 - Your disabilities prevent you from looking for or returning to work, **and**
 - Your case manager refers you after you enroll in the VR&amp;E program

-**Please note:** Having an employment handicap means your service-connected disability limits your ability to prepare for, get, and obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).
+**Please note:** Having an employment handicap means your service-connected disability limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).
 <br>

 </div>